-The Graduate School provides opportunities for advanced study and research in science, engineering, and technical communication.
+The Graduate School provides opportunities for advanced study and research in science and engineering.
 It fosters a community of faculty and students motivated by a shared commitment to blending theory with practice to advance research, scholarship, and applications that meet the changing needs of society and contribute to the responsible and sustainable development and use of natural resources.

 Graduate Program Objectives and Outcomes

 Montana Tech's graduate degree and certificate programs assist students in achieving the following accomplishments within a few years of graduation:

 - Professional advancement in their careers.
 This objective includes "retooling" for a new profession and becoming established in that profession.

 - Recognition by their employers as bringing, applying, and integrating valuable, advanced, state-of-the-art knowledge, skills, and understanding that contributes significantly to the organization

 - Success in keeping up-to-date professionally, thereby contributing to meeting the changing needs of society in the field and for the organization.